 Location, Location, Location

 In real estate, location is just about everything when it comes to selling property.
-The same principle can apply to helping kids change their food choices for the better, according to Brian Wansink, PhD, director of the Cornell University Food and Brand Lab.
-Wansink is helping transform lunchrooms by changing how healthy foods are offered to schoolchildren.
-For example, Wansink's research has found that placing a bowl of attractive fruit under good lighting increased fruit sales at school.
+The same principle can apply to helping kids change their food choices for the better.
+USDA “Smarter Lunchroom” ideas are helping transform lunchrooms by changing how healthy foods are offered to schoolchildren.
+For example, some schools have found that placing a bowl of attractive fruit under good lighting increased fruit sales.
 If it works in a cafeteria, there's good reason to believe that offering beautiful fresh fruit at home would increase a child's interest there, too.

 Shopping for nutritious ingredients for great-tasting meals and snacks is a must for presenting healthful foods to children.
-Fill your refrigerator, freezer and cupboards with fresh or canned fruit in its own juice, fresh and frozen vegetables, whole-grain breads, cereals and pasta, and staples such as eggs, low-fat milk, yogurt and cheese.
+Fill your refrigerator, freezer and cupboards with fresh or canned fruit in its own juice, fresh and frozen vegetables, whole-grain breads, cereals and pasta, beans and lentils, eggs, low-fat milk or fortified soy milk, yogurt and cheese.
 Once you have all this great food, make sure your family knows it is there and for the taking.
-"Carefully place healthy foods in cabinets and the fridge to make them easily accessible," Jacobsen says.
+Make nutritious foods easy to access.

 Young children prefer small foods and may lose interest when served larger portions of healthy foods.
-Serve bite-size cubes of cheese and chicken, small melon balls or tiny globes of mozzarella cheese as part of snacks or meals.
+Serve bite-size cubes of cheese, chicken and tofu, small melon balls or sliced vegetables as part of snacks or meals.
 Bake whole-grain mini-muffins, and prepare smaller pizzas by using a whole-grain English muffin for a crust.